Esri/cdf-provider-duckdb/README.md

 - To request a VM you'll need access to VM Ware in Okta (you may have to open a service now ticket for access to this system) and you will need to create an VMWare API token.
 - Once you have an API token, go to https://psecs.esri.com/ (you may need to be on the esri VPN) to request a VM
 - Once requested you can view the build status of your VM here at http://mcsinstall1:8080/view/ECS/job/ECS_Enterprise/ (need to be on Esri VPN)
-- Once the VM is sucessfully up and running, RDP into it using the IP given to you via email
+- Once the VM is successfully up and running, RDP into it using the IP given to you via email
-- Once you are remoted in you will need to install the custom datafeeds runtime.
+- Once you remote in you will need to install the custom datafeeds runtime.
 This is named `ArcGIS_Custom_Data_Feeds_Windows_113_190285.exe` from Esri internal release network drive (must be on Esri network) `\\esri.com\software\Esri\Released\113_Final`.
 Make sure to use the correct version for your use case
 - Run this exe on the server.
 You are now ready to upload your .cdpk

 ### Step 5 - Deploying a CDF to ArcGIS Server: